CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-Figures resulting from the processing of the first file are generated.
+Figures resulting from the processing of the first file are generated with <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/plot.py">utils/nanoloop/plot</a></code> and <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/hyst_to_map/plot.py">utils/hyst_to_map/plot</a></code> scripts.
 Subsequently, each of the files is automatically analyzed without displaying the figures.
 For each mode (On Field, Off Field, and coupled), a hysteresis loop is selected and associated with each pixel, and a set of ferroelectric piezo properties is extracted.
 Other properties are obtained through the analysis of measurement artifacts.
 The entirety of these properties contributes to the creation of SSPFM mappings.
 </p>

 <p align="justify" width="100%">